nicolassutter/Tailwind_loves_sass/README.md

 # Tailwind Loves Sass

-A collections of sass tools for Tailwind development ❤️
+A collection of sass tools for Tailwind development ❤️

 ## Why this exists